+Formatted: Bulleted + Level: 1 + Aligned at: 2,54 cm + Tab after: 3,17 cm + Indent at: 1,9 cm

-E60 Number
+E60 Numbe r

-- Subclass of: E59 Primitive Value - Scope Note: This class comprises any encoding of computable (algebraic) values such as integers, real numbers, complex numbers, vectors, tensors etc., including intervals of these values to express limited precision.
+Subclass of: E59 Primitive Value

+Scope Note: This class comprises any encoding of computable (algebraic) values such as integers, real numbers, complex numbers, vectors, tensors etc., including intervals of these values to express limited precision.

-Numbers are fundamentally distinct from identifiers in continua, such as instances of E50 Date and E47 Spatial Coordinate, even though their encoding may be similar.
+Examples: Numbers are fundamentally distinct from identifiers in continua, such as instances of E50 Date and E47 Spatial Coordinate, even though their encoding may be similar.
 Instances of E60 Number can be combined with each other in algebraic operations to yield other instances of E60 Number, e.g., 1+1=2.
 Identifiers in continua may be combined with numbers expressing distances to yield new identifiers, e.g., 1924-01-31 + 2 days = 1924-02-02.
-Cf. E54 Dimension
+Cf. E54 Dimension 5 3+2i

-- 5

-- 3+2i

-- 1.5e-04
+1.5e-04

-- (0.5, 0.7,88)
+• (0.5, - 0.7,88)

+In First Order Logic: E60(x) \supset E59(x)

-E61 Time Primitive
+E61 Time P rimitive

+Subclass of: E59 Primitive Value

+Bubelass of.

-Scope Note: This class comprises instances of E59 Primitive Value for time that should be implemented with appropriate validation, precision and interval logic to express date ranges relevant to cultural documentation.
+Scope Note: This class comprises instances of E59 Primitive Value for time that should be implemented with appropriate validation, precision and references to temporal coordinate systems to express time in some context relevant to cultural and scientific documentation.

-E61 Time Primitive is not further elaborated upon within the model.

-- 1994 1997

-- 13 May 1768

-- 2000/01/01 00:00:59.7
+Instantiating different instances of E61 Time Primitive relative to the same instance of E52 Time Span allows for the expression of multiple opinions/approximations of the same phenomenon.
+When representing different opinions/approximations of the E52 Time Span of some E2 Temporal Entity, multiple instances of E61 Time Primitive should be instantiated relative to one E52 Time Span.
+Only one E52 Time Span should be instantiated since there is only one real phenomenal time extent

+of any given temporal entity.
+The instances of E61 Time Primitive are not considered as elements of the universe of discourse that the

+CRM aims at defining and analysing.
+Rather, they play the role of a symbolic interface between the scope of this model and the world of mathematical and computational manipulations and the symbolic objects they define and handle.

+Therefore they must not be represented in an implementation by a universal identifier associated with a content model of different identity.
+In a concrete application, it is recommended that the primitive value system from a chosen implementation platform and/or data definition language be used to substitute for this class.

+Examples:

-- 85th century BC
+- 1994 1997 . . - 13 May 1768 2000/01/01 00:00:59.7 85th century BC 2